haydenmllr1317/Tau-Decay/Decay-Data/Data-README.md

 No
 Info:
 This is a flat file with 15GeV upsilons with no neutral pions, it contains roughly 2600 events.
 I would check that this is different data from the other data with 2600 events.
 There is no evidence that they are similar, the numbers are just the same so worth checking.
+// RECO
+Data Set File Name:
+CUT_miniaod_0p35piPiCut.root
+Looked At?:
+No
+Info:
+Mary suggests this is RECO.
+Should have just over 1000 events.
+Not sure if neutral pions where cut.
+Probably?